chihacknight/chihacknight.org/_posts/blog/2017-03-07-presenting-the-women-in-tech-speaker-series.md

 8th Floor<br />
 Chicago, IL 60654<br />

-<a href='https://www.eventbrite.com/e/chi-hack-night-registration-30783701881' class='btn btn-success'><i class='fa fa-check-square-o'></i> RSVP</a>
+<a href='/events/2017/03/21/grace-hopper-legends-and-lies.html' class='btn btn-success'>Details ></a>

 **Event #4 - March 28th**

-On Tuesday, March 28th we will welcome the [Chicago Federation for Women](https://www.cfw.org/) as they share their[ Talk It Out](https://www.cfw.org/talkitout/) initiative, a weeklong conversation series designed to spark understanding about gender bias and the ways it affects women and men.
+On Tuesday, March 28th we will welcome Robin Robinson, special advisor on community affairs at the Chicago Police Department.
+Robin will discuss the role she has taken on and the work needed to rebuild trust between the Chicago Police Department and the communities it serves.

 Braintree<br />
 222 W Merchandise Mart Plz<br />
 8th Floor<br />
 Chicago, IL 60654<br />

-<a href='https://www.eventbrite.com/e/chi-hack-night-registration-30783702884' class='btn btn-success'><i class='fa fa-check-square-o'></i> RSVP</a>
+<a href='/events/2017/03/28/robin-robinson.html' class='btn btn-success'>Details ></a>

 **Event #5 - Creators & Founders: Women in Civic Tech**